electricsquare/raymarching-workshop/readme.md

 Green denotes 'outside' surfaces, red denotes 'inside' surfaces, the white line delineates the surface itself, and the shading in the inside/outside regions illustrates distance iso-lines - lines at fixed distances.
 In 2D this SDF models a horizontal line in 2D at `y=0`.
 What sort of geometric primitive would this represent in 3D?

 Another good thing to try is to use distances, for example: `return length(p);`.
 This operator returns the magnitude of the vector, and in this case it's giving us the current point's distance to the origin.

-A point is not a very interesting thing to render as a point is infinitesimal, and our rays would always miss it.
+A point is not a very interesting thing to render as a point is infinitesimal, and our rays would always miss it!
 We can give the point some area by subtracting the desired radius from the distance: `return length(p) - 0.25;`.
 A final extension is to change the point from which we compute the distance: `length(p - vec3(0.0, 0.2, 0.0)) - 0.25;`.
 What effect does this have on the shape?
 What values might the function be returning for points 'inside' the circle?

 Congratulations - you have just modelled a circle using mathematics :).
 This will trivially extend to 3D in which case it models a sphere.
 Contrast this scene representation to other 'explicit' scenes representations such as triangle meshes or NURBS surfaces.
 We created a sphere in minutes with a single line of code, and our code directly maps to one mathematical definition for a sphere - 'the set of all points that are equidistant from a center point'.